stho32/PromptExecute/base-rules.md

 - The code should make sense.
 - The connection to the business problem should be convincing "at face value"?
 - No intermediate steps shoud be missing

-Please write the code in python.
+- Please write the code in python.
+- Please do not add examples
+- Add doc-strings to all functions that explain what the function does.